 Here we are, about a year-and-a-half into being hosts, and the experiment is proving successful.
 Summer months bring in tremendous revenues, but even the winter ski season and fall have been lucrative.
 What’s our secret?
 We have an amazingly CLEAN space.
 The reviews tell no tales – our guests always recognize the cleanliness of the condo.

-How to Find and Keep a Cleaning Lady
+How to Find and Keep a Reliable Vacation Rental Cleaning Crew

 A host simply cannot be successful in a competitive market, if his or her place is a dump or even just a little unkempt.
 Luckily, my parents live in the same complex as our condo.
 They used their network to round up a few candidates and I ended up hiring my first cleaner the last weekend of set up, that frigid January.